Section 6J: Massachusetts historic rehabilitation tax credit

 (b)(1) There shall be a Massachusetts historic rehabilitation tax credit.

-(i) The commissioner, in consultation with the Massachusetts historical commission, shall authorize annually, for the 12-year period beginning January 1, 2006, and ending December 31, 2017, under this section together with section 38R of chapter 63, an amount not to exceed $50,000,000 per year.
-The Massachusetts historical commission shall determine the criteria for eligibility for the credit, such criteria to be set forth in regulations promulgated under this section; but, at least 25 per cent of the tax credits shall be allowed to projects that contain affordable housing whenever possible and consistent with such criteria.
+(i) The commissioner, in consultation with the Massachusetts historical commission, shall authorize annually, for the period beginning January 1, 2006 and ending December 31, 2022, under this section together with section 38R of chapter 63, an amount not to exceed $50,000,000 per year.
+The Massachusetts historical commission shall determine the criteria for eligibility for the credit, such criteria to be set forth in regulations promulgated under this section; but, at least 25 per cent of the tax credits shall be allowed to projects that contain affordable housing whenever possible and consistent with such criteria; provided, however, that the Massachusetts historical commission shall ensure the award of tax credits pursuant to this section shall allow a taxpayer that acquires a qualified historic structure to receive any tax credits for qualified rehabilitation expenditures previously awarded to the transferor of the qualified historic structure if: (A) the rehabilitation was not placed in service by the transferor; (B) no credit has been claimed by anyone other than the acquiring taxpayer as verified by the department of revenue to the commission; (C) the taxpayer completes the rehabilitation and obtains certification as provided in this section; and (D) the taxpayer conforms with all other requirements of this section; and provided further, that in the case of a multi-phase project, tax credits may be transferred for any phase that meets the criteria in subclauses (A) to (D), inclusive.

 (ii) A taxpayer that incurs qualified rehabilitation expenditures may be allowed a credit, to be computed as hereinafter provided, against the tax imposed by this chapter.
 The credit shall be equal to a percentage, not to exceed 20 per cent, of the qualified rehabilitation expenditures made by the taxpayer with respect to a qualified historic structure which has received final certification and has been placed in service as provided for in this section.
 The Massachusetts historical commission shall administer and determine eligibility for the Massachusetts rehabilitation tax credit and allocate the credit in accordance with this section; but, the Massachusetts historical commission may impose a fee for the processing of applications for the certification of any rehabilitation under the provisions of this section.